yankeebobo/statamicthemes.github.io/_articles/2013-07-11-adding-a-comment-count-with-disqus-statamic.md

 ---
-main_img: ""
-title: Adding A Comment Count With Disqus & Statamic
+title: "Adding A Comment Count With Disqus & Statamic"
-meta_title: ""
+layout: post
 meta_desc: >
   Adding a comment count in the header or footer of your post on a Statamic site.
 This can be added in quite easily using Disqus' comment count script.
-alt_title: ""
 author: garethredfern
-featured: not_featured
 categories:
   - tutorials
 tags: ""
-video: ""
 summary: >
   Sometimes you may want to have the comment count displayed in the header or footer of your post.
   This can be added in quite easily using Disqus' comment count script.
 ---

 {% raw %}